Migrating to git?

 Anyway I was just saying, I should maybe not have brought this topic up.
 Also about saying Exiv2 has few contributors: maybe it could have more with a versionning system which encourages people to contribute (i.e. not svn).
 Exiv2 is getting used in quite a bit of big projects now, and metadata is a big topic nowaydays (in Libre Graphics Meeting, there are always a few conferences/workshops related to metadata).
 No reason Exiv2 could not get much more contributors.

-RE: Migrating to git? - Added by Robin Mills almost 7 years ago
+RE: Migrating to git? - Added by Robin Mills about 7 years ago

 I don't have any issue with the idea of adopting git.
 I've only heard good things about it.
 My reluctance is the period of confusion as the team comes up to speed.
 I'll put this on the agenda for the next team meeting.
 Provided a team member agrees to be "Mr Git" and hand-hold us through the inevitable pain of adoption, I'm OK about this.
 No "Mr Git".
 No Way!